0xFableOrg/xchain/README.md

 chain and bridging environment like our small Superchain model: if it is known that all chains have similar execution environment and that the bridges between any of these chains have guaranteed identical security properties, it could be allowed to permissionlessly or automatically deploy mirror token contracts on all of these chains.
-Note that is not generally possible in the graph Superchain model.
+Note that this is not generally possible in the graph Superchain model.

 ## Conclusions & Recommendations